vegaprotocol/specs/protocol/0061-simple-POS-rewards-SweetWater.md

 1. `totalStake` - the total number of units of the staking and governance asset (VEGA) associated to the Vega chain (but not necessarily delegated to a specific validator).
 1. `compLevel` - This is a Network parameter that can be changed through a governance vote.
 Valid values are in the range 1 to infinity i.e. (including 1 but excluding infinity) i.e. `1 <= compLevel < infinity`.
 Full name: `reward.staking.delegation.competitionLevel`.
 Default `1.1`.
 1. `reward.staking.delegation.optimalStakeMultiplier` - another network parameter which together with `compLevel` control how much the validators "compete" for delegated stake.
+1. `network.ersatzvalidators.reward.factor` - a decimal in `[0,1]` with default of `1`.
+It controls how much the ersatz validator own + delegated stake counts for reward purposes.

 ### Other network parameters:
 - `delegator_share`: propotion of the validator reward that goes to the delegators.
 The initial value is 0.883.
 This is a network parameter that can be changed through a governance vote.
 Valid values are in the range 0 to 1 (inclusive) i.e. `0 <= delegator_share <= 1`.
 Full name: `reward.staking.delegation.delegatorShare`.